(A) What is the reapplication process?

 (i) The assistance group or authorized representative requests a face-to-face interview;

 (ii) The assistance group or authorized representative does not have a telephone; or

 (iii) The county agency worker determines that it is appropriate in order to resolve eligibility determination issues for the assistance group.

 (b) If the reapplication interview is conducted as a face-to-face interview, the provisions set forth in paragraphs (D)(2)(e) and (D)(2)(h) of this rule are applicable, with the exception of the completion of the JFS 07204.

-(a) If CRIS-E is down or unavailable for an extended period of time, the JFS 01846, "Case Worksheet: Cash, Food Stamps and Medical Assistance Interview" (rev. 05/2005) shall be used.
+(a) If the statewide automated eligibility system is down or unavailable for an extended period of time, the JFS 01846, "Case Worksheet: Cash, Food Stamps and Medical Assistance Interview" (rev. 5/2005) shall be used.

 (b) The JFS 01846 is completed by the worker and the recipient shall be given the opportunity to review and sign the JFS 01846.
-The information on the JFS 01846 is then entered into CRIS-E at a later date.
+The information on the JFS 01846 is then entered into the statewide automated eligibility system at a later date.

 (E) What is considered a failure to cooperate in the reapplication process?

 Failure to cooperate in the reapplication process and the verification requirements shall result in a termination of OWF, DFA or RCA.
 Failure occurs: